ansibleguy/collection_opnsense/docs/source/usage/4_develop.rst

     module.warn(f"{before} != {after}")

-You can also use the 'debug' argument to enable verbose output of the api requests.
+You can also use the :code:`debug` argument to enable verbose output of the api requests.

 .. code-block:: yaml